Pirates rally to spoil Bell’s return in 4-3 win over Nats

 UP NEXT

-Pirates: Wil Crowe (3-7, 5.94) will start on Saturday against the team that selected him in the second round of the 2017 draft.
-Crowe was part of the trade that sent Bell to the Nationals.
+Pirates: Wil Crowe (3-7, 5.94), part of the trade that sent Bell to the Nationals, will face his former organization on Saturday.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports